 Cash or Credit Card, payable upon attendance of the course.
 You may also pay for courses online via the website or invoice.

 What should I wear to the Shooting Range?

 Closed toe shoes and modest clothing as we do not want hot brass and shell casings falling down your shirt or pants.

 Bring safety glasses and hearing protection, if you wear prescription eye wear you may use that as “safety glasses”

-Do you teach Conceal Carry Law, Use of Force Law, other Laws and their applications, and Shoot / No Shoot scenarios in your courses?
+Do you teach Conceal Carry Law, Use of Force Law, and Shoot / No Shoot scenarios in your courses?

 Short answer: NO!
 However, I will show you the resources where you can find the applicable laws.
 Understand that the burden of knowledge of the law is your responsibility as a law abiding citizen.
 When you apply for your Concealed Weapons License you will receive a hard copy of applicable laws for responsible and legal concealed carry and use of force.
 (The Florida 790 and 776 statutes)

-BUT WAIT, MAYBE YES in some cases: The only time law is discussed is when teaching the Florida 28 hour "G" Course and 4 hour annual qualifications for Armed Security Officers and Armed Private Investigators.
-Even so the above and below statement applies!
+BUT WAIT, MAYBE YES in some cases: The only time law is discussed is when teaching the Florida 28 hour "G" Course and 4 hour annual qualifications for Security Officers and Private Investigators.
+The above and below statement still apply in those cases.

-Please understand that I am a firearms instructor not a lawyer or attorney.
+Please understand that I am a firearms instructor NOT a lawyer or attorney.
 Teaching the law would open myself up to liabilities should a graduate of one of my firearm safety classes use a firearm and tell a jury that “well my firearms instructor said I could do so”.
-I know other instructors teach the law but they do so at their own risk, the instructors who can teach the law are those whom are current attorneys or are a State of Florida "Class K" Law Enforcement and Security Officer Instructors.
+I know other instructors teach the law but they do so at their own risk.